-The Fund may hold on an ancillary basis equity securities including warrants (as a result of a refinancing transaction and/or to the extent that such securities result from the conversion of debt obligations which represent proceeds from restructuring or bankruptcy) as well as contingent convertible securities (investments in contingent convertible securities will not exceed 5% of the Fund's net assets).
+The Fund may hold on an ancillary basis equity securities including warrants (as a result of a refinancing transaction and/or to the extent that such securities result from the conversion of debt obligations which represent proceeds from restructuring or bankruptcy) as well as sub-investment grade debt securities or contingent convertible securities (investments in contingent convertible securities will not exceed 5% of the Fund's net assets).
 The Fund may also invest in Money Market Instruments and enter into repurchase and/or reverse repurchase agreements.